Duckle29/InKli/docs/setup.md

 ## 3: Through the device backup access point
 This method is done easiest through a phone, but can be done on anything with wifi.

-Go to your wifi settings, and connect to the InKli hotspot.
+Go to your wifi settings, and connect to the InKli Config hotspot.
 It'll have a 6 character address after it's name too.
+To get the password for the network, push the front button to go to the AP info screen.

 Once connected, you should be prompted to "log in" to the network.
 If you're not prompted, got to your browser and navigate to http://192.168.4.1

 On this page, you can then select your wifi, and sign in to it.